 Al Hunter, a former Notre Dame running back, was the first player ever taken in the Supplemental Draft.
 The Seattle Seahawks used a fourth-round pick on Hunter, who was suspended from the team for disciplinary reasons but was already draft-eligible since he was out of high school for three years.

-There have been eight first-round picks used in the Supplemental Draft, including Pro Bowlers such as quarterback Bernie Kosar, running back Bobby Humphrey, and wide receiver Rob Moore.
+There have been eight first-round picks used in the Supplemental Draft, including on Pro Bowlers such as quarterback Bernie Kosar, running back Bobby Humphrey, and wide receiver Rob Moore.
 The best Supplemental Draft pick of all time, however, was former Philadelphia Eagles wide receiver Cris Carter, who was a fourth-round selection in 1987.

 How Does the Supplemental Draft Work?